exonum/exonum-btc-anchoring/DEPLOY.md

 ### Change list of validators

-***Important warning!** This procedure changes the `anchroing` address and node needs to wait until the last anchored transaction gets enough confirmations.
-It happens because unable to sign transaction addressed to old `anchoring` address by keys from current configuration.
+***Important warning!** This procedure changes the `anchoring address`.
+Node needs to wait until the last anchored transaction gets enough confirmations.
+It is caused by impossibility to sign transaction addressed to `old anchoring address` by keys from the `current configuration`.
+If the last anchoring transaction does not catch enough confirmations before anchoring address is changed, the following `transfering transaction` may be lost because of possible bitcoin forks and transaction malleability.
-And service needs to be sure that the `transfering transaction` does not get lost in any cases!
 See this [article][exonum:anchoring_transfering] for details.*

 * Make sure that difference between the activation height (`actual_from`) and current `Exonum` blockchain height is enough for get sufficient confirmations for `latest anchored transaction`.
 Usually enough 6 hours for this, calculate how many blocks will be taken during this time and add this number to the `current_height`.
 * If necessary [generate][exonum:anchoring_gen_keypair] a new key pair for anchoring.